DUBAI, United Arab Emirates – Many Muslims around the world began fasting Monday to mark the start of the holy month of Ramadan.

 WHAT ARE SOME RAMADAN TRADITIONS?

-Once the start of the holy month is declared, Muslims share greetings such as "Ramadan kareem" and "Ramadan mubarak" via text messages, calls and emails to family and friends.
+Once the start of the holy month is declared, Muslims share holiday greetings such as "Ramadan Mubarak," or "blessed Ramadan," via text messages, calls and emails to family and friends.

 Another hallmark of Ramadan is nightly prayer at the mosque among Sunni Muslims called "taraweeh."

-Egyptians have the tradition of the "fanoos," a Ramadan lantern that is often the centerpiece at an iftar table or seen hanging in window shops and from balconies.
-In the Arabian Gulf countries, wealthy families hold "majlises" where they open their doors for people to pass by at all hours of the night for food, tea, coffee and conversation.
+Egyptians follow the tradition of the "fanoos," a Ramadan lantern that is often the centerpiece at an iftar table or seen hanging in shop windows and from balconies.

-Increasingly common are Ramadan tents in five-star hotels that offer lavish and pricey meals from sunset to sunrise.
+Increasingly common are Ramadan tents in five-star hotels that offer lavish and pricey meals throughout the evening.
 While Ramadan is a boon for retailers in the Middle East and South Asia, critics say the holy month is increasingly becoming commercialized.

 Scholars have also been disturbed by the proliferation of evening television shows during Ramadan.
-In Pakistan, live game shows give away gifts promoting their sponsors.
 In the Arab world, monthlong soap operas rake in millions of dollars in advertising.

 HOW DO MUSLIMS MARK THE END OF RAMADAN?

-The end of Ramadan is marked by intense worship as Muslims seek to have their prayers answered during "Laylat al-Qadr" or "the Night of Destiny."
-It is on this night, which falls during the last 10 nights of Ramadan, that Muslims believe God sent the Angel Gabriel to the Prophet Muhammad and revealed the first verses of the Quran.
+The end of Ramadan is marked by intense worship as Muslims ask to have their prayers answered during "Laylat al-Qadr" or "the Night of Destiny."
+Muslims believe that on this occasion, which is usually observed on the 27th day of Ramadan, God sent the Angel Gabriel to the Prophet Muhammad and revealed the first verses of the Quran.

 Muslims attend early morning Eid prayers the day after Ramadan.
 Families typically spend the day at parks, eating in the sunshine for the first time in a month.